-Members of the CHF have helped to lead in the development of, and formal consultation for this strategy, including various roadshows across the province.
-We have actively listened to everyone's views and included the opinions of the communities that make up the HCN, Housing Executive staff, Supporting Communities staff, as well as the various agencies and other stakeholders who work in our local communities.
+Members of the CHF have helped lead in the pre consultation process for this strategy, including various roadshows across the province.
+We have actively listened to everyone's views and included the opinions of the communities that make up the HCN, Housing Executive staff, Supporting Communities staff as well as the various agencies and other stakeholders who work in our local communities.

-The Housing Executive is rightly recognised as being a model of best practice due to our encouragement and development of community engagement work for over 40 years.
+The Housing Executive is rightly recognised as being a model of best practice by the Department for Communities and other social landlords both locally and further afield and that is because they have been encouraging and developing their community engagement work for over 40 years.

 We hope that the content of this Community Involvement and Cohesion Strategy encourages and inspires you to become more involved in your own community.
-All tenants, residents and leaseholders within Housing Executive estates have the opportunity to influence change by becoming actively involved in the decision-making processes and ultimately improve the quality of service across all Housing Executive departments.
+All tenants, residents and leaseholders within Housing Executive managed estates have the opportunity to help influence change by becoming actively involved in the decision-making processes and ultimately improve the quality of service across all Housing Executive departments.